Additional reporting by Danielle Fallon.

 Social media marketing is a top marketing tactic today, with many businesses utilizing their social accounts to engage consumers on a more personal level.

 One of the most popular platforms businesses use is Instagram.
 At the end of 2017, Instagram put the number of business profiles on its platform at 25 million, and that number has skyrocketed since then.

 Instagram has many features you can implement, from Stories to live-streamed IGTV videos, to help you connect with prospective clients and customers.
 We took to — you guessed it, social media! — and asked our followers to share their No. 1 tip for engaging with your audience on Instagram.

-Try these eight suggestions from experts to help improve your Instagram engagement.
+Try these nine suggestions from experts to help improve your Instagram engagement.

 “Lately, I have been posting as many vertical images as possible.
 To take full advantage of Instagram’s layout, vertical images take up the most real estate.
 This way, the entire image/post is taking up most of the viewer’s phone; and as a result, they will be more engaged.” — Andrew Forino, Architectural Photographer

 While Instagram originally allowed you to post only square images, you now have the option to post vertical images to the feed.
 A little extra visual real estate can make a big difference in catching people’s eyes, especially if you’ve got the only portrait photo in a sea of squares.

 If you’ve got a great vertical picture and want to show it off, here’s how to do it: when creating a new post, select the small crop icon in the bottom left corner of the photo, then adjust it in the grid how you like.
 This will change the shape from its usual square to its proper full-size orientation.

 2. Personalize your comments/conversations.